skip to main content

 Career Academies

 A Career Academy offers high school students with similar interests a unique opportunity to prepare for college and entry-level employment in specific career areas.
-Each Career Academy offers a recommended sequence of courses, internships, capstone project, or research project related to students’ career goals, and the opportunity to earn college credit and/or industry certification while in high school.
+Each Career Academy offers a recommended sequence of courses which may include an internship, capstone project, or research project, opportunities to earn college credit, and/or industry recognized credentials while in high school.
 View all career academy options.

 High School Career Academies

-Each high school (excluding Guilford Park High School) offers up to 11 different career academy options directly within the school, which provide students with an opportunity to explore, connect and discover interests.
+Each high school offers up to 12 different career academy options which provides students with an opportunity to explore, connect and discover interests.
 Each career academy consists of a series of courses that gradually expose students to a specified content and career path.
 Students do not have to take classes in a specific order for most academies.
+See the Catalog of Approved High School Courses for current Industry Recognized Credentials.

 ARL Career Academies

 The 13 Career Academies offered at the Applications and Research Laboratory (ARL) require specialized equipment and labs that cannot be duplicated at home schools.
-Each Career Academy offered at the Applications and Research Laboratory (ARL) is a two-year program available only to students in their junior or senior year during which students work on advanced skills and participate in a worksite experience.
+These academies are two-year programs available to students beginning in their junior year during which time they complete a two (2) credit course.
+The Academy continues into their senior year during which time they take a three (3) credit course where they work on advanced skills and may participate in a worksite experience.
 Students benefit from learning from their teacher mentors/advisors who have industry knowledge and experience.
 Juniors attend classes at the ARL in the morning and seniors attend in the afternoon.
 Daily shuttles transfer students to/from high schools.

 Enrollment in ARL Career Academies